sizovs/sizovs.github.io/about.md

 <figcaption>It's me in 2019.</figcaption>
 </figure>

-I've been doing commercial software development for over 15 years.
+I've been doing commercial software development for over 15 years, primarily in Java.
 I quickly grew from a developer to architect, from architect to software engineering manager, from manager to IT director.
 Today, I keep writing code, mentor software developers and their managers.

+ I’m an Oracle Certified Master and Java Enterprise Architect (OCMEA), Certified Scrum Master, Certified Product Owner, PMP, and an ICF certified coach.

 ## My training